Creating and Optimizing Social Media Campaigns

 Determine which platforms should be focused on:

-Finding out what community works best is a key to success.
+Finding out what community works best is key to your success.
 A business that appeals to a large portion of the Twitter user base may not be as successful in gaining attention on Instagram or TikTok, and vice versa.

 Individual post optimization